Atlantic Sturgeon (Acipenser oxyrinchus oxyrinchus)

 |Behavior:||they migrate upriver in spring in spawn|

 The Atlantic sturgeon is a long-lived, estuarine dependent, anadromous fish.
-Atlantic sturgeon can grow to approximately 14 feet (4.3 m) long and can weigh up to 800 lbs (370 kg).
+Atlantic sturgeon can grow to approximately 14 feet (4.3 m) long and can weigh up to 800 pounds (370 kg).
 They are bluish-black or olive brown dorsally (on their back) with paler sides and a white belly.
 They have five major rows of dermal "scutes".

 Atlantic sturgeon are similar in appearance to shortnose sturgeon (Acipenser brevirostrum), but can be distinguished by their larger size, smaller mouth, different snout shape, and scutes.

 Atlantic sturgeon have been aged to 60 years.
 There is generally faster growth and earlier age at maturation in more southern populations.
 For example, Atlantic sturgeon mature in South Carolina rivers at 5-19 years of age, in the Hudson River at 11-21 years, and in the Saint Lawrence River at 22-34 years.

 Spawning adults migrate upriver in spring, beginning in February-March in the south, April-May in the mid-Atlantic, and May-June in Canadian waters.
 In some areas, a small spawning migration may also occur in the fall.
 Spawning occurs in flowing water between the salt front and fall line of large rivers.
 Atlantic sturgeon spawning intervals range from 1 to 5 years for males and 2 to 5 years for females.
 "Fecundity" of female Atlantic sturgeon is correlated with age and body size and ranges from 400,000 to 8 million eggs.
 The average age at which 50% of maximum lifetime egg production is achieved is estimated to be 29 years, which is approximately 3-10 times older than for other bony fish species.